Fighting a Red Light Camera Traffic Ticket

 Generally, the existence of the photos and video puts to rest any argument that no red light violation occurred.
 But red light camera systems and reviewers occasionally make mistakes.
 So, drivers can sometimes use the photos and videos to their advantage in getting a red light ticket dismissed.

-Basically, the photos and videos must show the vehicle crossed the limit line or entered the intersection after the light turned red.
+Basically, the photos and videos must show the vehicle crossing the limit line or entering the intersection after the light turned red.
 Otherwise, there's no proof that the driver actually violated the law.

 Technical Defenses

-The laws of some states require signs that tell drivers red light cameras are in use at an intersection.
-Generally, these types of requirements specify what the signs must say and where in relation to the intersection they must be located.
+The laws of some states require signs that tell drivers that red light cameras are in use at an intersection.
+Generally, these types of requirements specify what the signs must say and where, in relation to the intersection, they must be located.
 Drivers who are cited for violations at intersections that don't have the required signage might have a good defense to the ticket.

 Penalties for a Red Light Camera Ticket